marian-stanciulica/Foodybite/README.md

 #### Get current location using TDD

-To effectively test the behaviour of the `LocationProvider` in isolation I needed to decouple it from `CoreLocation`.
-I had quickly written an experimental class (without commiting it) to see what location features I needed and how the component would interact with `CoreLocation` before I deleted it and started the TDD process.
+To effectively test the behaviour of the `LocationProvider` in isolation, I needed to decouple it from `CoreLocation`.
+Before starting the TDD process, I had quickly written an experimental class (without commiting it) to determine the necessary location features and how the component would interact with `CoreLocation`.

-During the experimentation, I realised that I needed a way to mock the behaviour of the `CLLocationManager` class in order to spy certain behaviours (e.g. `requestLocation()`) or stub properties (e.g. `authorizationStatus`).
-Another reason for this is that `CoreLocation` requires user authorization which can trigger a permission dialog on the device if it wasn't granted before, making the tests relying on device state and causing them to be less maintainable and more likely to fail.
+During the experimentation, I discovered the need to mock the behaviour of the `CLLocationManager` class in order to spy certain behaviours (e.g. `requestLocation()`) or stub properties (e.g. `authorizationStatus`).
+Another reason for this is that `CoreLocation` requires user authorization, which can trigger a permission dialog on the device if it hasn't been granted before, making the tests reliant on device state and causing them to be less maintainable and more prone to failure.

 A common practice in this case is to extract a protocol with properties and methods from the target class, in this case `CLLocationManager`, that I was interested in mocking during testing.
 You can see below the minimal protocol for requesting the user's authorization and the current location.